 Let me guess – you’ll most likely search for it.

 According to a survey by Efficient Frontier, TV ads can drive 80% rise in a brand-related search.
-Most of the TV ads in the UK include a URL to a website.
+Most of the TV ads in the UK.
 But is that enough?
 The URL itself might be long and not so easy to memorize and by googling the product, shouldn’t you end up at the website anyway?
 It’s nothing new that SEO and TV ads must work well together.

 Synchronizing online presence of websites and search engines with TV advertisement is now possible and will probably be even more precise in the future.